 U.S. pharma giant Pfizer and its German partner, BioNTech, released their first vaccine in mid-December 2020 for those 16 and older.
 After the first shot, a second dose is required 21 days later.
-This vaccine was OK’dfor children 12 and older starting in May 2021.
-Biotech company Modernain Massachusetts released its vaccine in late December 2020 for adults 18 and older.
+This vaccine was approvedfor use in children 12 and older starting in May 2021.
+The FDA granted full approvalfor the Pfizer/BioNTech vaccine on Aug.
+23, 2021, meaning it’s no longer just available only under emergency use authorization (EUA)for those 16 and older, but fully approved for ongoing use for everyone ages 12 and up, with a third dose for available for those with certain immune-compromising conditions.
+Biotech company Modernain Massachusetts released its vaccine in late December 2020, approved for use in adults age 18 and older.
 This also requires two shots, with a 28-day break before the second dose.
 Pharma giant Johnson & Johnson (J&J)released its vaccine after getting FDA approval in late February 2021.
 This one is different in that it only requires a single shot (versus two separate doses) and it also does not require storage at very cold temperatures, as the others need.
-See more details from Healthline on the J&J vaccine.
+See more details on the J&J vaccine here.

 Both the Pfizer/BioNTech and Moderna vaccines are

 Coincidentally, one of the key scientists behind the technology driving mRNA vaccines actually lives with T1D himself.

 Dozens more new COVID-19 vaccines are being tested around the world, and research is ongoing for the Moderna and Pfizer/BioNTech vaccines for optimal dosing in children as well as those with autoimmune conditions.